 Taranto is a dance that is consolidated within the repertoire of flamenco shows.
 In the daily show that El Palacio Andaluz celebrate, the taranto is included in the styles that our artists interpret.
 Its marked emotional character, makes it a style of great beauty for the viewer.

 In our flamenco tablao, you can enjoy how a taranto is sung and danced thanks to the art that our artists splurge.
 If you visit Seville, include a live show in your cultural leisure plan.
-Make your online booking and enjoy our discounts for early purchase.
+Make your online booking!
 We will wait for you!